AquaticMorpho/CorgiHacks2021/README.md

 This bot is a personal project I used to learn about Javascript and the Discord JS library.
 It is my first experience with Javascript.

 In order to run the bot, you must have node.js and discord.js installed.
+You also must have a .env file with a TOKEN variable and an OWNER variable.
+The TOKEN variable stores a discord bot's secret token, while the OWNER variable stores a discord user's id.

 The bot has five commands, each with a command symbol: ~help, ~test, ~roll, ~hewwo, and ~shutdown.